grain-lang/grain/stdlib/uint16.md

 fromNumber : Number -> Uint16
 ```

-Converts a Number to an Uint16.
+Converts a Number to a Uint16.

 Parameters: